zefarkov/taxpoint/README.md

 ## Telegram lead forms

 All main CTA buttons open a short lead form.
-The static frontend sends lead data to an ENDPOINT, and the Worker sends the Telegram notification securely.
+The static frontend sends lead data to an ENDPOINT, and the ENDPOINT sends the Telegram notification securely.

 Frontend environment variable: